freesociety/Free-Society/README.md

 # [Free Society](https://freesociety.org.uk)

-      This site is under construction and may sometimes be unavailable.
+      The website is under construction and may sometimes be unavailable.
 For a description of what this project is about please see below.
 We would love to hear your comments as soon as possible.

 ## A free and open community based exchange of items, services and ideas

 ### Exchange
     Offer and get items (e.g. fridges, books) and services (e.g. computer repair or cleaning) without the use of money.

 ### Forum